emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

-***
-## Noxe
-### Score: 17/24
-1. Some servers load fast, but main has issues sometimes. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 sources but does not auto-switch if one fails. ⚠️
-1. Site does have auto-next. ✔️
-1. UI is decent but there's room for improvement. ⚠️
-1. Most players have built in subs. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has favorites and  continue watching. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️